Uruk period: Social stratification

-This social and political order relies on ideological foundations, once again reflected in the art.
-As the key figure of the "Priest-king" indicates, the elites played a role as religious intermediaries between the divine world and the human world, notably in sacrificial ritual and in festivals which they organized and which fulfilled their symbolic function as the foundation of social order.
-This reconstruction is apparent from the friezes on the great alabaster vase of Uruk, in several cylinder-seals and in administrative texts which mention the transport of goods to be used in rituals.
-In fact, according to the Mesopotamian worldview known in the following period, human beings had been created by the gods in order to serve them and the goodwill of the latter was necessary to insure the prosperity of society.
+This social and political order relies on ideological foundations, as reflected once again in the art.
+As the key figure of the "Priest-king" indicates, the elites served as religious intermediaries between the divine and human worlds, notably through sacrificial ritual and festivals they organized, which fulfilled their symbolic function as the foundation of social order.
+This reconstruction is apparent from the friezes on the great alabaster vase of Uruk, from several cylinder seals, and from administrative texts that mention the transport of goods for ritual use.
+In fact, according to the Mesopotamian worldview that prevailed in the following period, the gods created human beings to serve them, and the goodwill of the latter was necessary to ensure the prosperity of society.

-The workers employed by the institutions were fully or partially dependend, receiving commands and rations from the administrators, as documented in the Late Uruk tablets, which sometimes describe them with detail (age, sex).
+The workers employed by the institutions were fully or partially dependent, receiving commands and rations from the administrators, as documented in the Late Uruk tablets, which sometimes describe them with detail (age, sex).
 Some of these workers are probably slaves, designated in the administrative documents by the signs SAL and KUR.
 They could be war prisoners, but it is impossible to ascertain.
-What is clear is that they are tightly controled, described by G. Algaze as 'domesticated' humans, equivalent to domestic animals in the minds of the administrators.
+What is clear is that they are tightly controlled, described by G. Algaze as 'domesticated' humans, equivalent to domestic animals in the minds of the administrators.

-Regarding the relationship between men and women, these developments could have been to the detriment of the latter.
+Regarding the relationship between men and women, these developments could have been detrimental to women.
 With a more stratified society based on patriarchal kinship groups, reproduction would become a more acute problem, resulting in increasing control over women.
 This could be reflected in art, with the disappearance of the female figurines common during the earlier stages of the Late Neolithic and Chalcolithic (Halaf, Ubayd), as well as anything related to female sexuality and reproduction.
-Even elite women are rare in the iconographic repertoire, while official art clearly highlights a virile figure, the "Ruler-Priest," associated in the Uruk vase with the goddess Inanna which empowers this masculine authority.
+Even elite women are rare in the iconographic repertoire, while official art clearly highlights a virile figure, the "Ruler-Priest," associated in the Uruk vase with the goddess Inanna, which empowers this masculine authority.
 Cylinder seals depict women performing craft activities, especially weaving and churning, which could indicate that they were already particularly involved in these economic activities in domestic and institutional settings, as was the case in Sumer in later periods.
 But other interpretations are possible, such as the fact that these are representations of high-society women specialized in quality craftsmanship, intended for the production of prestige goods.